dfuttu1/A-Novel-Directed-GNNs/README.md

 This is the PyTorch implementation of a noval directed graph neural networks, where capture the asymmetric structure of directed graph by modeling the different roles of receiving and sending.

-<center> Illustration of the outgoing embedding and the incoming embedding over a four-node toy graph. </center>
+<center> Illustration of the outgoing embedding and the incoming embedding over a four-node toy graph. <center>
 <center><img src="images/inOutEmbedding.png" alt="inOutEmbedding" style="zoom:100%;" /></center>

 ## Requirements